The integrality conjecture and the cohomology of preprojective stacks

-This observation is enough for us to work out precisely what the BPS sheaf is in this case, combining our purity result with the main result of \cite{BBS}. \smallbreak In Section \ref{conseq} we turn back to the geometry of representations of $\Pi_Q$ for a general $Q$.
-It turns out that thanks to a second support lemma (Lemma \ref{supportProp}), essentially all moduli spaces and stacks of representations of $\Pi_Q$-representations have a (categorically) 3-dimensional analogue, by which we mean that their compactly supported cohomologies fit into isomorphisms of the same form as (\ref{Ataste}), and so are recovered from the noncommutative DT theory of $\Jac(\tilde{Q},\tilde{W})$.
+In \S\ref{NandC} we give definitions and notation concerning quivers.
+In Section \ref{DTtheory} we collect together all required definitions and background theorems from noncommutative/cohomological Donaldson--Thomas theory.
+Then in \S\ref{mainProof} we prove Theorem \ref{purityThm}, regarding purity of the compactly supported cohomology of the stack $\Mst(\Pi_Q)$.
+Along the way we prove the support lemma (Lemma \ref{slemma} above) and Theorem \ref{2dbpsthm}. \smallbreak In \S\ref{Jordan} we focus on the Jordan quiver, corresponding to ``degree zero'' DT theory.
+The associated Jacobi algebra $\Jac(\widetilde{Q_{\Jor}},\tilde{W})$ is isomorphic to the \textit{commutative} algebra $\mathbb{C}[x,y,z]$, so that our work makes contact with classical algebraic geometry.
+We determine the BPS sheaves for the pair $\widetilde{Q_{\Jor}},\tilde{W}$, and thus determine the compactly supported/vanishing cycle cohomology of various stacks in geometry and nonabelian Hodge theory.
+In particular, in this section we calculate the vanishing cycle cohomology of $\Hilb_n(\AA^3)$, via a proof that it is pure, categorifying the results of Behrend, Bryan and Szendr\H{o}i \cite{BBS}. \smallbreak In \S\ref{conseq} we turn back to the geometry of representations of $\Pi_Q$ for a general $Q$.
+Thanks to a second support lemma (Lemma \ref{supportProp}), essentially all moduli spaces and stacks of representations of $\Pi_Q$-representations have a (categorically) 3-dimensional analogue, by which we mean that their compactly supported cohomologies fit into isomorphisms like (\ref{Ataste}), and so are recovered from the DT theory of $\Jac(\tilde{Q},\tilde{W})$.